This post is about what some Christian families do with celebrations relating to October 31st. It provides ideas with a few links.

 “He who is in you [Jesus Christ] is greater than he who is in the world.”

-1 John 4:4b NKJV
+1 John 4:4b

 “For I know that the LORD is great, And our Lord is above all gods.”

-A number of years ago when our children were asking more about “why” there were such horrible decorations in stores, etc., our family made a book to help explain Halloween to them which they really have appreciated since.
+A number of years ago when our children were asking more about “why” there were such horrible decorations in stores, etc., our family made a book to help in explaining this celebration.
 Some of these pages are shared below to provide ideas of how you could do a similar book (for this or any other day).
 I chose to use a few simple drawings and some “artistic printing” to help non-readers to understand the basics.
-For this topic, I also chose to focus on the CONTRAST of ideas and the COMFORT of God through anything intended to frighten.

-This song is based on these words of Psalm 34:1, 3-9.
+That song is based on these words of Psalm 34:1, 3-9.
 (I’m quoting these verses from NASB.
 The square brackets are my insertion and refer to words translators could have used from the original Hebrew meaning and I’ve put them here to bring clarity to readers of my blog.)
-Interestingly, this was a psalm of praise to the Lord, written by David after his experience of pretending to be a fool in front of a king!
-I think it really fits to be

 3 “O magnify the Lord with me,